 John Wesley (1703-1791), the founder of Methodism, who was originally an Anglican priest, only made the sign of the cross in the baptism of infants.
 The sign accompanied a prayer, which used language that anticipated the future faith of the infants being baptized.
 (Also see Why Do Methodists Sprinkle In Baptism?)

 For this reason, Methodist clergy didn’t use the sign of the cross for believing adults.
 However, by the start of the twentieth century, Methodist preachers mostly stopped using the sign of the cross altogether until the UMC reinstated its use in recent years.

-For many, using the sign of the cross is not only a demonstration of Christian faith (or in the case of infants, future Christian faith), it is also a connection to the traditions of the early church and other church traditions, such as Roman Catholicism, Eastern Orthodoxy, Lutheranism, and Anglicanism.
+For many, using the sign of the cross is not only a demonstration of the Christian faith (or, in the case of infants, future Christian faith), it is also a connection to the traditions of the early church and other church traditions, such as Roman Catholicism, Eastern Orthodoxy, Lutheranism, and Anglicanism.
 (Also see Do Methodists Celebrate Lent?)

 Although priests, ministers, and pastors will often make the sign of the cross during baptism, some traditions practice it during the benediction, on Ash Wednesday, or at the time of someone’s death.
-In Anglicanism, it is an integral part of holy mass.
+In Anglicanism, it is an integral part of the holy mass.
 (Also see Do Methodists Pray the Rosary?)